 The functional currency of the Company's operations in Canada is the Canadian dollar.
 The assets and liabilities are translated at the year end exchange rate and the income statement accounts are translated at average exchange rates throughout the year.
-Translation gains and losses are reported in Accumulated Other Comprehensive Income (Loss) in the Consolidated Statements of Changes in Stockholders' Equity and in Other Comprehensive Income (Loss) in the Consolidated Statement sof Comprehensive Income.
-Transaction gains and losses are reported as a component of Other income (expense) in the Consolidated Statements of Income.
+Translation gains and losses are reported in Accumulated Other Comprehensive Income (Loss) in the Consolidated Statements of Changes in Stockholders' Equity and in Other Comprehensive Income (Loss) in the Consolidated Statements of Comprehensive are reported as a component of Other income (expense) in the Consolidated Statements of Income.